 See CI build metrics in the user dashboard to detect bottlenecks and find slow test files that can be split into smaller files to better distribute them across parallel jobs.

 If your CI provider allows retrying only one of the failed parallel jobs then you can retry failed CI node with the same subset of tests instead of running the whole CI build again thanks to Knapsack Pro remembering what was executed on that parallel job.

 You can export test suite timing data from Knapsack Pro API for your historical CI builds if you like.

-Knapsack Pro add-on allows to attach it to multiple Heroku apps so your developers can use it with multiple projects.
-You need to generate a new API token for each project’s test suite in Knapsack Pro user dashboard.
+The Knapsack Pro add-on can be attached to multiple Heroku apps so your developers can use it with multiple projects.
+You need to generate a new API token for each project’s test suite in the Knapsack Pro user dashboard.

 The available application locations for this add-on are shown below, and depend on whether the application is deployed to a Common Runtime region or Private Space.
 Learn More